This is Letty Watt--Oklahoma Golf Legend Podcast

 1944 December 10 "In Society"

 C.H.
-Mullendore, vice-president and cashier of the First National Bank of Miami, was host to the bank's personnel Friday night with a 7 o'clock Christmas turnkey dinner at the Miami Country club.
+Mullendor, vice-president and cashier of the First National Bank of Miami, was host to the bank's personnel Friday night with a 7 o'clock Christmas turnkey dinner at the Miami Country club.
 During the evening motion pictures of local interest were shown by Dick Wills.

 Those present were Charles S. Fox, W.M.
 Williams, C.V.
 Ayers, H.S.
 Maupin, J.B Lehmer, J.W.
 Hanna, Lyndon Wagnon, Hess Taulman, Theda Barron, Constance Clark, Betty Jane Moon, Audrey Hunter, Evelyn Whetstine, Betty Woods, Mary Lou James, Dorothy Sue Lunday and Virginia O'Bryne.